 You should always try to use the relevant daily pay, unless there’s a reason it’s too hard to work out.

 Casual employees can choose to receive an extra 8% pay rather than holiday leave or sick leave.
 If they take that option, calculate PAYE on that amount as usual.
-Make sure that the value of the 8% is more than the value of holiday pay, if they took it.
+Make sure that the value of the 8% is at least equal to the value of holiday pay, if they took it.

 Annual leave for casual staff (external link) - Employment New Zealand